 A floating center stack, positioned so that the most-used controls are within easy reach, houses a center storage bin big enough for a laptop computer.
 The navigation screen is seven inches in size, with touch-screen design.
 A 10-gigabyte hard drive enables storage of a substantial number of music files.

 The rear seat is designed with emphasis on flexible operation.
 It reclines and slides forward eight inches to favor either cargo room or passenger room, as the situation dictates.
 The optional rear-seat entertainment system has two independently operable screens, capable of providing separate amusements for two back seat occupants.
-The Terrain seats five, and it is not available with a third-row seat.
-The larger GMC Acadia is better for families who might need to seat seven or eight.

 A rearview camera is standard in all models, a great safety feature as it can help the driver spot a child behind the vehicle when backing up.
+However, without the navigation system, the image is displayed on the rearview mirror and it's small.
+Having the navigation system makes the rearview camera easier to use.
+Regardless, this image can help the driver spot a small child when backing up.

 OnStar and XM are pre-paid for one year.
 There are four power outlets for phone chargers, laptops and other portable devices.